-02/04 - The Far Right Today: Organization
+01/25 - The Far Right Today: Organization & Activities (5)

-The far right comes in many different shapes, from well-organized political parties with millions of members to tiny groups that can meet in a basement.
-In this class we focus on political parties, social movement organizations, and subcultures.
-In some cases, however, the boundaries between these organizational forms are not so clear or one group spans different organizational types.
+The far right comes in many different shapes, from well-organized political parties with millions of members to tiny groups that can meet in a basement, which are involved in many different activities.
+In this class we look at these different forms and the relationships between organizations and activities.

-Compulsory Readings: Mudde, chapter 3.
+Compulsory Readings: Mudde, chapter 3 &5.